tejassinelogix/laravel-breeze-web-guard-user-login-email-otp/README.md

 # Overview
-Laravel multiple Admin and User roles authentication using <a href="https://laravel.com/docs/9.x/starter-kits#laravel-breeze" target="_blank">Laravel Breeze</a> Where User role can login using their email address.
+Laravel multiple Admin and User roles authentication using <a href="https://laravel.com/docs/9.x/starter-kits#laravel-breeze" target="_blank">Laravel Breeze</a> Where User role can able login using their email address.
 OTP will be sent to email address for login authentication.
 Resend email OTP functionality also implement if timer expired.

 Server Requirements
 =====================================